staff-engineer/staff-engineer.github.io/content/posts/01_deep_work.md

 draft: true
 ---

-Transitioning into leadership comes with one obvious trait.
+Transitioning into leadership often brings with it the challenge of managing a higher workload with limited time.
 You have more things to do in a smaller amount of time.
 Your individual work becomes more complex, less defined, and requires from you a lot of focus.
 Yet, you also have more meetings and more emails or messages to respond to.

 How can you stay on top of your work, help your team and have a healthy work-life balance at the same time?
-The solution is a work methodology called **deep work**.
+One solution to this challenge is a work methodology called **deep work**.

 # What is deep work?
 ![Deep Work - book cover](../../resources/_gen/images/01_deep_work/deep_work.jpeg)